vencimandev/vencimandev/README.md

-- 👋 Hi, I’m @vencimandev
+- 👋 Hi, I’m Ventsislav Mandev
-- 👀 I’m interested in ...
+- 👀 I’m interested in backend technologies.
 - 🌱 I’m currently learning ...Java programming language.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 vencimandev/vencimandev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.